expectta/expectta/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on fornt-end
+- 🔭 I’m currently working on front-end
 - 🌱 I’m currently learning JavsScript
 - 💬 Ask me about anything